 - Stay away from gas-inducing foods.
 Foods such as beans, fried foods, and carbonated drinks that produce gas and bloating may make breathing more difficult for someone with COPD.
 Steer clear of these types of foods to prevent symptom flare-ups.

 - Lower sodium intake.
 Sodium can result in water retention, making it more difficult to breathe, so limit foods that contain more than 300 milligrams of sodium per serving.
 Sodium-free spices like parsley, oregano, garlic, basil, curry, onion, rosemary and lemon juice are all flavorful alternatives.

 COPD, determining to make healthy lifestyle choices can make a difference in the severity of symptoms.
 Not only that, but sticking to a healthier diet for COPD patients can help them feel better, enhance the strength needed for breathing, and better help fight off chest infections.
-Follow the suggestions below from the care team at Advanced Home Health Care, top providers of the Birmingham home care and surrounding area seniors need, to better manage the symptoms of COPD:The National Heart, Lung and Blood Institute estimates that upwards of 12 million adults are now diagnosed with Chronic Obstructive Pulmonary Disease (COPD), and still another 12 million could be living with the disease and not even realize it.
+Follow the suggestions below from the care team at Advanced Home Health Care, top Burlington elder care providers, to better manage the symptoms of COPD:The National Heart, Lung and Blood Institute estimates that upwards of 12 million adults are now diagnosed with Chronic Obstructive Pulmonary Disease (COPD), and still another 12 million could be living with the disease and not even realize it.
 COPD typically strikes in middle age, and smoking is the top risk factor.
 Ongoing exposure to chemicals and dust can also heighten risk.
 If you or a loved one has been diagnosed with